jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 I’ll also be using [Chessable.com](http://chessable.com/){: target="_blank"} and its training programs.

 Chessable’s MoveTrainer® turns any chess book or videos into a fully interactive course.
 It figures out what I know and don't know by regularly quizzing me.
-It then uses the science-based principles of spaced repetition along with implicit and explicit learning to make sure I learn the moves by making and being told what’s correct or not.&nbsp;
+It then uses the science-based principles of spaced repetition along with implicit and explicit learning to make sure I learn the moves by making and being told what’s correct or not.

 ![Ed Latimore using Chessable](/assets/images/drafts/ed-latimore-chessable-sicilian.png "Using Chessable to sharpen my knowledge of the Sicilian Defense as black"){: width="500" height="253"}